 The Amoeba are Diplomats.
 One of their faction traits is even called Diplomats.
 They get a lot of bonuses to trade routes with allies and they also get an approval bonus for every faction that is either allied with them or at peace with them.
 They have a bonus to food production and get a small bonus to weapon damage when supporting allied fleets.
 They also start with the whole map visible, including the homeworlds of the opposing factions, which helps considerably during early expansion.
 Their main downside is their abilites require making a couple of allies before they can really come into play.

-The Automatons are Balanced with strengths and weaknesses that touch on everything but research.
-They get the same bonus to population density as the Horatio and they also get a bonus to approval ratings and a twenty percent increase on ship hitpoints and a fifty percent increase to trade routes bonuses.
+The Automatons are Balanced and Industrial with strengths and weaknesses that touch on everything but research.
+They get the same bonus to population density as the Horatio and they also get a bonus to approval ratings and a twenty percent increase on ship hitpoints and a fifty percent increase to trade routes bonuses, along with the ability to stockpile industry and eventually use starships to boost construction.
 On the negative side, they have ten percent less dust per system, Hero abilites cost more to use, they have two less command points compared to other factions and their starting planet has an anomaly which lowers approval significantly.

 The Cravers are a mixture of Spammers and Brute Force with shades of Industrialists and Researchers.
 Their ships cost twenty percent less, they get a forty percent bonus to the current research for each destroyed enemy Command Point, they have two more command points then standard at the start of the game and several unqiue technologies to raise the CP limit further then other nations.
 They also have a bonus to population density, though not to the same degree as the Horatio and the Automatons.
 All this comes at the price of being locked into a permenant state of war with all of the other factions.